-The soup was the simplest dish of everything that I put together, but it was also the most fun.
-Dishes don’t have to be incredibly complicated to be good, especially when the starlet of the show is to be the obscure boletus-rex veris, or spring porcini.
+This simple porcini soup garnished with black walnut pesto is a great example of an easy, delicious soup you can make with dried porcini.
+Dishes don't have to be incredibly complicated to be good, especially when the star of the show is the obscure boletus-rex veris, or spring porcini.

 Earlier that year a bunch of boletes showed up that the suppliers told us were porcini.
 I was a bit skeptical though, since the flavor was slightly different than porcini, and plus, it was spring- porcini fruit in the fall.
 Also strange was the fact that the mushrooms slowly stained blue occasionally when dried, which I know never happens with porcini.